wogscpar/SZZUnleashed/README.md

 CLI option `--commits <path_to_file_with_commits>`.
 The format of this file is just lines where each line is equal to the corresponding commit SHA-1.

-If the analyzation is made by several docker containers, one has to specify the `--assemble` option which stands for assemble.
+If the analysis is made by several Docker containers, one has to specify the `--assemble` option which stands for assemble.
 This will collect and store all results in a single directory.

-The script is capable of checking if the are any commits that haven't been analyzed.
+The script can check if there are any commits that haven't been analyzed.
 To do that, specify the `--missing-commits` option.

 ## Classification ##
-Now that data has been assembled the training and testing of the ML model can be made.
-To do this, simply run the model script in the model directory:
+Now that all features have been extracted, the training and testing of the machine learning classifier can be made.
+In this example, we train a random forest classifier.
+To do this, run the model script in the model directory:
 ```python
 python model.py train
 ```